-Shareholders Annual General Meeting ("AGM") forms the most important avenue for shareholders to question/seek clarification from the Board and Management.
+Annual General Meeting ("AGM") forms the most important avenue for shareholders to question/seek clarification from the Board and Management.
 The Company receives questions in advance in writing from shareholders including the Minority Shareholders' Watchdog Group, all of which are addressed at the AGM.
 The AGM also enables the Board and Management to update shareholders of the year's business and finances as well as to provide some input on what the business and oil industry outlook would be.
 In addition, there are questions that are directed to the Company via the Company Secretary as lead for investor relations.
 Where the information sought is not unpublished price sensitive information, written responses or verbal responses are provided.
 Further, the Company ensures that all disclosure requirements mandated by the Listing Requirements as well as voluntary disclosures (where necessary) are made to provide the investing public with relevant information.
 At the Annual General Meetings, shareholders and proxies present are also instructed on the voting process and arrangements via specific announcements by the Company Secretary.
-Employees Communication with employees is key to ensuring that they are fully aware of the Company's plans and goals and how they can help grow the business as envisaged.
-To this end, the various Departments have annual 'kick-off' sessions with their personnel to ensure that everyone is fully on board and will fulfil their part in making the Company a success.
-Potential Investors Management often engages with investment banks on request for briefings for themselves or their major clients who are keen to invest in the Company Regulators Engaging the Company's regulators is an important facet of stakeholder communication.
-Over the years, the Company has maintained a close rapport with its regulators as we believe a working partnership with the relevant agencies in realising the Company's business and the downstream oil & gas industry, are synonymous and interlinked.
-Customers As the customers are crucial to the success of the Company's business, communication with these customers via various means (including print and social media and in collaboration with other partners), enable the current and potential customers of the Company to know and appreciate the products and services on offer as well as the benefits of being a customer of the Petron brand, This is in line with the Company's 'Customer Focus' values.